Marina Raphael

 Marina Raphael (born Marina Rafail-Vogiatzakis in 1998) is a sixth-generation member of the Swarovski family and a fashion designer.
-As the latter, she designs and produces handbags both for her eponymous brand Marina Raphael and Swarovski.
+As the latter, she designs and produces handbags for her eponymous brand Marina Raphael, Elie Saab, and Swarovski.
 In 2022, her work for both brands saw her listed amongst Forbes Europe's 30 Under 30 in its Arts & Culture category.

 Early life and education

 Born and raised in Athens to a Greek father and Swiss-Austrian mother, Raphael is a sixth-generation descendant of Swarovski founder Daniel Swarovski.
 She graduated with an International Baccalaureate from St. Catherine's British School prior to completing a bachelor’s degree in Business Management at King's College London.